 Check the Cancellation Policies

-Cancellation policies can be strict (like requiring 60 days’ notice before checking in to the property) or more lenient (like requiring 14 days’ notice).
-If knowing that you can cancel should something unforeseen happen in your life is important to you, you may want to consider including a lenient cancellation policy in your online search filters.
+Cancellation policies can be strict (such as requiring 60 or more days’ notice before checking in to the property) or more lenient (such as requiring 14 days’ notice).
+If knowing you can cancel if something unforeseen happens in your life is important to you, you may want to consider including a lenient cancellation policy in your online search filters.

 Get to Know the Owner/Manager

-No matter what you decide to rent, it’s good to establish a conversation (via calling, texting, or emailing) with the owner/management company so you can learn more about the property.
+No matter what you decide to rent, it’s a good idea to start a conversation (by phone, text, or email) with the owner/management company to learn more about the property.
 Through these exchanges, you’ll learn how responsive the owner/management company is.
 Some will reply within an hour, and some might take several days.
-Response time and the quality of the response (how much information is shared), plus the house itself, help me determine where I want to spend my vacation dollars.
+Response time, the quality of the response (how much information is shared), and the house itself help me determine where I want to spend my vacation dollars.

-I prefer renting vacation homes managed by their owners (rather than a realtor or management company).
+I prefer renting vacation properties managed by their owners (rather than a realtor or management company).
 There is nothing wrong with choosing a home managed by a company (which we’ve done), but we feel that an owner is often more responsive to issues.
-Once, for example, a rental property’s household propane tank went empty; we texted the owner, and she had a full tank of propane delivered within 2 hours.
+Once, for example, our rental property’s household propane tank ran out; we texted the owner, and she had a full tank delivered within 2 hours.

 Check Online Reviews

 Reading online reviews from former visitors is essential.
-Oftentimes, the reviews help me decide which house to choose; I look for comments about cleanliness, special features in the house that others enjoyed, how well stocked the kitchen really is, and if the home shows wear and tear in its furnishings or decor.
+Oftentimes, the reviews help me decide which property to choose; I look for comments about cleanliness, special features of the house that others enjoyed, how well-stocked the kitchen really is (e.g., small appliances, pots & pans), and whether the property shows wear and tear in its furnishings or decor.

 Do You Need a Pet-Friendly Home?

-Pet-friendly vacation home rentals are relatively easy to find.
+Pet-friendly short-term rentals are relatively easy to find.
 Just choose that option in the online filter area, and you’ll see all your options.
-There may be additional costs for bringing a pet to cover extra cleaning costs sometimes associated with pets.
+There may be additional costs for bringing a pet, such as extra cleaning required.

-Often, if we travel by car on our vacation, we search for pet-friendly vacation house rentals to bring our beloved yellow labs.
-I was a bit tentative about staying in a pet-friendly home because I thought it would have remnants of a wet dog smell from a previous guest.
+Years ago, we drove to our vacation destination and searched for pet-friendly vacation rental homes to bring our beloved yellow labs.
+I was a bit tentative about staying in a pet-friendly home because I thought it might have a wet-dog smell from a previous guest.
 My impression couldn’t have been more wrong, and online reviews have helped me find good pet-friendly options.
 Our experience has been fantastic, and we’ve never had an issue in a pet-friendly property.
-Plus, it’s been so much more enjoyable having our four-legged family members with us — while we enjoy human comforts, they explore the new environs closer to the ground.
+Plus, it was much more enjoyable having our four-legged family members with us — while we enjoyed human comforts, they explored the new environs closer to the ground.

 Consider a Family Portrait on Vacation

 Vacations are a great way to spend time with family and friends.
 Want to capture that time together with a photograph?
 If so, consider arranging for a family portrait.
-Here are some ideas to ensure a great finished product — either by using a professional or a DIY approach.
+Here are some ideas to ensure a great finished product, whether you use a professional or a DIY approach.

-Short-term vacation home rentals are available just about everywhere in the world.
+Short-term rental properties are available just about everywhere in the world.
 They vary widely by location, amenities, and cancellation policies.
 With some research, you’re bound to find a place perfect for your stay.

 Traveling Abroad